Dual complementary polynomials of graphs and combinatorial interpretation on the values of the Tutte polynomial at positive integers: Preliminaries

-The present paper is conceptually rely on the Ehrhart theory of lattice polytopes and polyhedra for which we refer to \cite{Beck-Robins,Barvinok1,Lattice-points,Ehrhart-poly,Stanley2}.
-Let $X$ be a bounded lattice polyhedron (finite disjoint union of relatively open convex lattice polytopes) in the Euclidean $d$-space ${\Bbb R}^d$.
-Set $qX:=\{qx\:|\:x\in X\}$ for positive integers $q$.
-Then the counting function
+The present paper is conceptually rely on the Ehrhart theory of lattice polytopes and polyhedra for which we refer to \cite{Beck-Robins,Lattice-points,Ehrhart-poly,Stanley2}.
+Let $P$ be a bounded lattice polyhedron (finite disjoint union of relatively open convex lattice polytopes) in the Euclidean $d$-space ${\Bbb R}^d$.
+Let $qP=\{qx:x\in P\}$ for positive integers $q$.
+The counting function

-is a polynomial function of positive integers $q$ of degree $\dim X$, called the {\em Ehrhart polynomial} of $X$.
+is a polynomial function of positive integers $q$ of degree $\dim P$, called the {\em Ehrhart polynomial} of $P$.
 If $P$ is a relatively open lattice polytope and $\bar P$ its closure, then $L(P,t)$ and $L(\bar P,t)$ satisfy the {\em Reciprocity Law:}

 Moreover, $L(P,0)=(-1)^{\dim P}$, $L(\bar P,0)=1$.